Sports Study Music Kids Site and Search Games Movies Fun Kids

 First Battle of Bull Run

 This was the first major land battle of the war.
 It took place on July 21, 1861 near the city of Manassas, Virginia.
-General Irvin McDowell led the Union troops against P.T.
+General Irvin McDowell led the Union troops against P.G.T.
 Beauregard's Confederate Army.
 The goal was to capture the Confederate capitol of Richmond, Virginia.

 The Union forces were doing well at first until reinforcements came for the south.
 The Confederate Army started to gain ground and soon the Union forces were fleeing.